Online Workshop Facilitation Tools for your 2024 Toolkit

 groupmap-shares-useful-techniques-designed-to-make-meetings-more-inclusive-for-introverts-using-an-agenda-keeping-meetings-short-exploring-meeting-preferences-and-allocating-tasks

 Good facilitators use a variety of techniques to build inclusive meetings.
-One approach is to consider the different personalities in the room, then design meetings around people’s preferred working styles.
+One approach is to consider the different personalities in the room and then design meetings around people’s preferred working styles.

 Introverts often –